mixcoac/Sublime-Bypass/pit.md

 # Sublime-Bypass - Patch-It-Yourself (PIT)

-This document will guide you on how to patch any Sublime product (Text or Merge) in under 5 minutes.
+This document will guide you on how to patch any Sublime product (Text or Merge) in under a minute.

 <details>
 <summary>Pre-requisites</summary>